ikmb/crc1526/data_policy/1.0/data_policy.md

 ### Analytical results (generic)

-Finalised analyses (tabular counts or similar) may only be stored in the “P” if the analysis process is included with the data so that any user may be able to accurately reproduce the workflow.
+Finalised analyses (tabular counts or similar) may only be stored in “Pantau-Omics” if the analysis process is included with the data so that any user may be able to accurately reproduce the workflow.
 Analysis and the “analysis trace” shall be submitted together as tar archive and must be annotated with appropriate metadata.
-Specifically, it must be clear which raw data was used in the analysis by reference to the sample or library name(s) within Pantau-Omics.
+Specifically, it must be clear which raw data was used in the analysis by reference to the sample or library name(s) within "Pantau-Omics".

 The format of the analytical result must be discussed with the INF project prior to submission to help identify common standards and develop best practices.